In the French Revolution (European Enlightenment: Age of Reason, = 17th century) in France in Europe: a new Imperium

 The belief 'ratio'

 Dare to know!
 (Sapere aude.)
 'Have the courage to use your own understanding' is another motto of the enlightenment.
-This suggests that there is more than skill.
+This suggests that denying emotion is a positive talent, and that behavior must be steered by 'intelligence'.

 The religion 'ratio' was supposed to be universal and to spread the ideas of the revolution, summarized in its main motto "Liberté, égalité, fraternité".
 The ritual language of this cult was: 'rational language'.